linrongbin16/fzfx.vim/README.md

 | telescope.nvim      | yes              | no           | yes          | poor, still has latency in seconds in super big repository even installed [telescope-fzf-native](https://github.com/nvim-telescope/telescope-fzf-native.nvim) extension | yes                        | yes, with [telescope-live-grep-args](https://github.com/nvim-telescope/telescope-live-grep-args.nvim) extension |
 | fzfx.vim (this one) | yes              | yes          | no           | high                                                                                                                                                                    | yes                        | yes                                                                                                             |

-- For people using macOS+neovim, you can choose [fzf-lua](https://github.com/ibhagwan/fzf-lua).
+- For people using macOS + neovim, you can choose [fzf-lua](https://github.com/ibhagwan/fzf-lua).
 - For people working on small repository and don't have performance issue, you can choose [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).

 ## Requirement